Implementing the Dementia Strategy 2017-2020

 13:50 Session 3: Learning from Successful Approaches and Sharing Good Practice

-Stephanie McClymont, Senior Charge Nurse, Ayrshire Central Hospital
+Stephanie McClymont, Senior Charge Nurse, and Elaine Kerr, Ayrshire Central Hospital

 14:10 Case Study: Alzheimer Scotland and Tesco Forres 'Relaxed Checkout' Initiative